Close

 Moschino X Sanderson

-At Milan Fashion Week, Moschino’s AW25 ready-to-wear collection (pictured above) was a collaboration with Sanderson.
+At Milan Fashion Week, Moschino’s AW25 ready-to-wear collection (pictured below) was a collaboration with Sanderson.
 The Italian flair for tailoring melded with the British design house’s iconic floral fabrics, including the romantic rose-motif ‘Stapleton Park’, a classic from the 1990s by Pat Etheridge, and the magnolia print ‘Grandiflora’.
 Moschino added playful, unexpected elements to some designs: a black sheep supplementing the blooms of ‘Eton Poppy’, and a flight of aeroplanes gracing ‘Etchings & Roses’.

 “It was thrilling to work with Moschino on this project, to see where they would take our designs and the vision for how Sanderson can so effortlessly layer into contemporary moments that push the boundaries of heritage design outside of the world of interiors,” says Claire Vallis, design director for Sanderson Design Group.
 “Seeing these designs come to life in bold new ways has been incredibly exciting, with those cheeky signature twists that Moschino is so known and respected for.”